argosopentech/argos-translate/README.md

 python3 -m pip install --upgrade pip python3 -m pip install argostranslate
 ```
-#### Installation for Windows and MacOS
+#### Installation for Windows
-CTranslate, the inference engine for Argos Translate, [currently only distributes binaries for Linux](https://github.com/OpenNMT/CTranslate2/issues/133) so to install Argos Translate on Windows or MacOS you will need to build CTranslate from source.
+CTranslate, the inference engine for Argos Translate, [currently only distributes binaries for Linux and MacOS](https://github.com/OpenNMT/CTranslate2/issues/133) so to install Argos Translate on Windows you will need to build CTranslate from source.
 ### Install from Snap Store
 Argos Translate is available from the Snap Store and auto installs a content snap to support translation between Arabic, Chinese, English, French, Russian, and Spanish.
 Additional languages can be installed from supplementary content snaps.